Annan heading to Moscow, Beijing for Syria talks

 "Mr Annan and his team are currently studying the Syrian responses carefully, and negotiations with Damascus continue," Fawzi said.

-Annan will meet Russian President Dmitry Medvedev and foreign minister Sergei Lavrov in Moscow, Fawzi told a news briefing in Geneva.
+Annan will meet Russian President Dmitry Medvedev and foreign minister Sergei Lavrov in Moscow, but his programme in Beijing is still being finalised, Fawzi told a news briefing in Geneva.
 The Russian news agency Interfax has said Annan is expected in Moscow for talks on Saturday.

-Later, Fawzi said that Annan would hold talks with foreign minister Yang Jiechi in Beijing, but declined to disclose his exact travel dates.
-"He will meet the (Chinese) foreign minister and other senior officials," he told Reuters.

 Annan announced a week ago that he was sending experts to the Syrian capital to discuss deployment of international monitors, part of his plan to halt the bloodshed that the United Nations says has taken 8,000 lives since the uprising began.